kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 ---
 title: JATOS on DigitalOcean
-keywords: install, server, cloud, digitalocean, ocean, caddy, caddyfile, docker, deploy
+keywords: install, server, cloud, digitalocean, droplet, traefik, proxy, reverse, docker, docker-compose, deploy
 tags:
 summary: This page describes how to install JATOS on a server in the cloud with DigitalOcean.
-Optionally one can enable HTTPS with Caddy which requires a domain name.
+Optionally one can enable HTTPS with Traefik which requires a domain name.
 sidebar: mydoc_sidebar
 permalink: JATOS-on-DigitalOcean.html
 folder: